30 Best Fonts for Cricut Projects (2026)

 Free vs. premium Cricut fonts — which should you use?

 Many free fonts have licenses that prohibit commercial use, which matters if you sell your Cricut projects on Etsy or at craft fairs.
 Always check the license before using a free font commercially.
-Our collection includes both free-for-personal-use picks and premium fonts with full commercial licenses — each font page shows the license clearly.
+Our collection includes hand-picked free fonts you can download directly — check each font page for its exact license — each font page shows the license clearly.

 Commercial use & licensing